|Born in Pennsylvania, moved to Delaware by age 9||Insurance underwriter|

 The available documents indicate that Thoroughgood was commissioned directly, and indeed, there is no enlistment card for him.
 That would suggest he was indeed commissioned as an officer without being an enlisted man first, notwithstanding the fact that approximately 13% of enlistment cards could not be digitized.
 Fort Monroe did have a Coastal Artillery School and an Officer Candidate School.
 However, given the length of time he was at Fort Monroe, he could not have graduated from O.C.S. there before falling sick.

-It does not appear that Thoroughgood had special skills (i.e. doctor, dentist) that would have allowed him to be direct commissioned today, but I have very little information about the U.S. Army’s policies regarding direct commissioning of officers in World War II.
+It does not appear that Thoroughgood had special skills (such as being a doctor or dentist) that would have allowed him to be direct commissioned today, but I have very little information about the U.S. Army’s policies during World War II.
 It is also possible that he had some undisclosed history in the National Guard.

-Special thanks to the Newark History Museum for the use of their photograph of 2nd Lieutenant Thoroughgood.
+Special thanks to the University of Delaware and Newark History Museum for the use of their photographs of Thoroughgood.

 “2LT Frank Robert Thoroughgood.”
 Find a Grave. https://www.findagrave.com/memorial/54165875/frank-robert-thoroughgood

 Frank Robert Thoroughgood Individual Military Service Record, date unknown.
 Record Group 1325-003-053, Record of Delawareans Who Died in World War II.
 Delaware Public Archives, Dover, Delaware. https://cdm16397.contentdm.oclc.org/digital/collection/p15323coll6/id/21139

 “Local Man Dies at Walter Reed Hospital.”
 The Newark Post.
 December 10, 1942, Pg.
 1. https://udspace.udel.edu/bitstream/handle/19716/18853/np_033_47.pdf?sequence=1&isAllowed=y